jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 You created a Git repository, populated it with the example code, and deployed the app.
 ![Git repo success message dialog](/tutorials/jazzeditor/images/bm-git-repo-success-msg_NEW.png)

 3. Go to the Bluemix app overview and click **EDIT CODE**.
 Your new project opens in the web integrated development environment (Web IDE).
-The project page contains useful information that you can review later.
 ![CODE button](/tutorials/jazzeditor/images/bm-code-button_NEW.png)

 4. To check the status of the app, review the run bar and click the **Open the application URL** icon.